-- CDS employers are required to complete EVV Policy Training and EVV System Training initially and then once a year after, per the EVV Training policy (Section 4200 of the EVV Policy Handbook).
+- CDS employers are required to complete EVV Policy Training and EVV System Training initially and then once a year after, per 4200 EVV Training policy (EVV Policy Handbook).

 - EVV Training Requirements Checklists (PDF)

 - Self-paced EVV Policy Training for CDS employers is available on the HHS Learning Portal.
 Webinars with question and answer sessions are scheduled throughout the year.

 - The responsibility of each role is established in Form 1722, Employer's Selection for Electronic Visit Verification Responsibilities, and in the EVV Policy Handbook.

 - CDS employers must ensure CDS employees use the EVV system to clock in and clock out for EVV-required services.

 - CDS employers will use the EVV system selected by their Financial Management Services Agency.